acoppes/acoppes/site/_drafts/tdd-games.markdown

 [TDD](https://en.wikipedia.org/wiki/Test-driven_development) is a technique of writing tests before writing actual code, after those tests fail write the code to make them pass and finally refactor the code to improve it, and repeat that process.

-In this blog post I want to go from that theory, to something like this in practice:
+This is an example of a list of tests running in the Unity's Test Runner.

 <div class="post-image">
 <video width="100%" controls>
   <source src="/assets/tdd-nekoplatformer-01.mp4" type="video/mp4">
    Your browser does not support the video tag.
 </video>
-<span>An example of my tests using the Test Runner in Play Mode</span>
 </div>

 I've been using TDD for years in different projects.
 I feel it has great value as a design process that could be applied at different layers of abstraction, not only for code.

 I normally start thinking on how I want to validate a new content or feature.
-Then, I create the context and actions to validate it (the test) and when that fails I move into implementing the feature.
-Sometimes it could be validated using one or more unit test, others, it might need an entire scene with a complex setting.
+Then, I create the context and actions to validate it (the test) and when that fails I move into implementing it.
+Sometimes that could be done using just one unit test, others it might need an entire scene with a complex setting.
 This blog post is about the latter.

-To implement a new content or feature a combination of elements is required, for example: code, configurations and assets.
+To implement a new content or feature a combination code, configurations and assets is required.

-_By feature I normally mean a new horizontal mechanic, for example jumping, and by content I mean an specific game element that could have new mechanics, for example an enemy that bounces on the screen._
+_By feature I normally mean a new horizontal mechanic, for example jumping, and by content I mean a game element that could have a new mechanic, for example an enemy that bounces on the screen._

 ## A design example: double jump

-Suppose that, at some point of the development of a platformer game, we decided we want to add a double jump.
+Suppose that, at some point of the development of a platformer game, we decided to add a double jump.

 There are multiple ways of adding that feature.
 Asking myself different questions helps me in defining how I want it to behave and the different cases I could use to validate what I want.